JackXueIndiana/BertSum-Experiment-Results/README.md

 The processed CNN/DM PT files are downloaded from https://drive.google.com/open?id=1x0d61LP9UAN389YN00z0Pv-7jQgirVg6

 ## Test 1
+Test 1 is to test the model that on the top if Bert adding two lyaers of transformer to serve as a classfier.
 ### Fine tuning the model
 Keep only first three PT files (*0.train.pt, *0.valid.pt and *0.test.pt) and rename them to<br/> .test.pt<br/>